 This is another cause of split nails.
 During washing, we tend to make use of these chemicals as cleansing agents.

 Unknowing to us, they don’t only cleanse our dishes or clothes; they also strip our nails off it’s moisture, thereby making them extremely dry and liable to split.

 7. Heath challenge

 Underlying health problems or challenges like Psoriasis, onychomycosis, or diabetes can also lead to brittle or split fingernails.

 8. Polish remover

-Acetone, being a major player in the nail world, contains elements which may cause your nails to become brittle.
+Acetone, being a major player in the nail world, contains elements that may cause your nails to become brittle.
 If you must use nail polish remover, be sure to go after those that are free from those chemicals.